antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Objectives

-By completing this chapter you will learn how to:
+By completing this chapter, I will learn how to:

 - Understand the purpose of Microsoft Intune
 - Verify the licensing requirements